sehrishnoor-ds/Loan-Data-Preprocessing/README.md

 Raw data from real-world systems is often messy, inconsistent, and incomplete.
 This repository documents the entire process of cleaning and preparing a loan dataset for machine learning.
 The project demonstrates key data wrangling techniques, including handling missing values, standardizing formats, and encoding categorical features, without implementing a predictive model itself.

 ## Dataset Description

 The dataset contains several columns related to loan applications.
 A core part of the process was defining how to handle and interpret these features.

 ## Methodology and Preprocessing Steps

 The data preprocessing pipeline was executed using Python and documented in the main notebook (loan_data_preprocessing.ipynb).
 The key steps involved were:
-Importing libraries
+- Importing libraries
-Importing datasets
+- Importing datasets
-Missing Values detection and treatment
+- Missing Values detection and treatment
-Outliers detection and treatment
+- Outliers detection and treatment
-Transformation of Variables
+- Transformation of Variables
-Scaling the Numerical Variables
+- Scaling Numerical Variables
-Encoding the Categorical Variables
+- Encoding Categorical Variables
-Creation of New Variables
+- Creation of New Variables
-Splitting the data into training and test set
+- Splitting the data into training and test set

 ## Technical Stack

-Language: Python
+- Language: Python
-Libraries: pandas (for data manipulation), numpy (for numerical operations), scikit-learn (for encoding/scaling utilities), matplotlib/seaborn (for visualizations).
+- Libraries: pandas (for data manipulation), numpy (for numerical operations), scikit-learn (for encoding/scaling utilities), matplotlib/seaborn (for visualizations).

 ## Future Work

 This project lays the groundwork for further analysis:
 - Applying various machine learning classification models (Logistic Regression, Random Forest, etc.) to predict the repaid target variable.
 - Hyperparameter tuning and model evaluation using metrics like ROC, Precision, and Recall.